Sonukr/react-gitbook/lectures/03-router/03-react-router-intro.md

   content.

 React Router is actually a **third-party** library.
-Third Party just means it's not built by React and it's not built by ourselves.
-It's been written by some other "third-party" group of developers.
+Third Party just means it's not built by React and not built by ourselves; it's been written by some other "third-party" group of developers.
 Even though React Router is third-party software, it's extremely useful, trustworthy, and popular - don't be afraid to use it.
+With more than 20,000 stars on Github, it’s safe to assume React Router is here to stay.

+So let's use it!